-• The name "Oklahoma" comes from the Choctaw words "okla" meaning people and "humma" meaning red, so the state's name literally means "red people."
+- The name "Oklahoma" comes from the Choctaw words "okla" meaning people and "humma" meaning red, so the state's name literally means "red people."

-• According to the 2010 U.S. Census Data, Oklahoma has the second-largest Native American population of any state.
-Many of the 320,000 Native-Americans living in Oklahoma today are descendants from the original 67 tribes inhabiting Indian Territory.
+- According to the 2010 U.S. Census

+Data, Oklahoma has the second-largest

+Native American population of any state.

+Many of the 320,000 Native-Americans

+living in Oklahoma today are descendants from the original 67 tribes inhabiting Indian

-- Thirty-nine of the American Indian tribes currently living in Oklahoma are headquartered in the state. - The governor of Oklahoma is Mary Fallin (took oath of office January 10, 2011); the lieutenant governor is Todd Lamb. - Oklahoma's bipartisan state government houses a bicameral legislature. - Oklahoma has 54 colleges and universities. - The highest point in the state is Black Mesa in Cimarron County (4,973 feet); the lowest is east of Idabel in McCurtain County (289 feet). - Oklahoma has more man-made lakes than any other state, with over one million surface acres of water and more miles of shoreline than the Atlantic and Gulf coasts combined. - Oklahoma is one of the top natural gas-producing states in the nation. - Oklahoma ranks in the top ten states for production of wheat, cattle, pecans, and peanuts in the United States. - Oklahoma's four mountain ranges include the Ouachitas, Arbuckles, Wichitas and the Kiamichis. - Forests cover approximately 24 percent of Oklahoma. - Oklahoma is bordered by six states: Texas to the south and west, Arkansas and Missouri to the east, Kansas to the north and Colorado and New Mexico at the tip of the northwestern Oklahoma panhandle. - Oklahoma is comprised of 77 counties.
+- Territory. - Thirty-nine of the American Indian tribes currently living in Oklahoma are headquartered in the state. - Oklahoma's bipartisan state government houses a bicameral legislature. - Oklahoma has 42 colleges and universities. - The highest point in the state is Black Mesa in Cimarron County (4,973 feet); the lowest is east of Idabel in McCurtain County (289 feet). - Oklahoma has more man-made lakes than any other state, with over one million surface acres of water and more miles of shoreline than the Atlantic and Gulf coasts combined. - Oklahoma is one of the top natural gas-producing states in the nation. - Oklahoma ranks in the top ten states for production of wheat, cattle, pecans, and peanuts in the United States. - Oklahoma's four mountain ranges include the Ouachitas, Arbuckles, Wichitas and the Kiamichis. - Forests cover approximately 24 percent of Oklahoma. - Oklahoma is bordered by six states: Texas to the south and west, Arkansas and Missouri to the east, Kansas to the north and Colorado and New Mexico at the tip of the northwestern Oklahoma panhandle. - Oklahoma is comprised of 77 counties.